Mortgage Terms Glossary

 The expiry date of the mortgage term.
 The balance of the loan and interest on the loan must be repaid in full or renewed for another mortgage term.

-A Preliminary Mortgage Approval by the bank confirming the approval of a mortgage and where all terms and conditions of the approval have been provided to the customer in writing.
+A Preliminary Mortgage Approval by the lender confirming the approval of a mortgage and where all terms and conditions of the approval have been provided to the customer in writing.

 A mortgage that is insured by CMHC against borrower default under the National Housing Act.